Coronavirus lockdown eases in England, more exercise allowed - WHIZ News

-LONDON (AP) — The sound of a crisply struck golf ball, not to forget the occasional hack, could be heard in England for the first time in nearly two months as courses reopened Wednesday as part of a modest easing of coronavirus lockdown restrictions.
+LONDON (AP) — The sound of a crisply struck golf ball could be heard in England for the first time in nearly two months as courses reopened Wednesday as part of a modest easing of coronavirus lockdown restrictions that has bred confusion and an increase in the use of public transport.

 People in England are allowed to exercise more than once a day and with one person from outside their household, provided they remain two meters (around 6.5 feet) apart.
 Other sporting activities, such as tennis and swimming in lakes and fishing, are allowed too.

-In addition, stores selling gardening supplies can reopen, while potential house buyers or renters can visit properties in person.
-And, most importantly in the context of getting the ailing British economy back on its feet, people who can’t work from home, such as those in construction and manufacturing, are being encouraged to return to their place of work if they can do so safely.
+In addition, stores selling gardening supplies can reopen, while potential house buyers can visit properties.
+And, importantly in the context of getting the ailing British economy back on its feet, people who can’t work from home, such as those in construction and manufacturing, are being encouraged by the government to return to work if they can do so safely.

+Automaker Ford has announced plans to restart production at two factories in the U.K.

 The lifting of some restrictions, first announced by U.K. Prime Minister Boris Johnson on Sunday, applies only in England.
 The semi-autonomous governments of Scotland, Wales and Northern Ireland are going more slowly and sticking with the “Stay Home” message.

-The four parts of the U.K. have moved as one during the lockdown, which has been in place since March 23, but are starting to take different approaches during the easing phase.
+The four parts of the U.K. have moved as one during the lockdown, which has been in place since March 23, but are starting to take different approaches during the easing phase, partly because the epidemic is at different stages.

-Johnson justified the modest easing on the grounds that Britain has passed the peak of the outbreak.
-Over a seven-day rolling average, the U.K.’s daily death toll has fallen over the past month.
-The U.K. has officially recorded the most coronavirus-related deaths in Europe, more than 32,000, a toll second only to the United States.
+Johnson justified the modest easing on the grounds that Britain has passed the peak of the outbreak, with average daily death rates down.
+The U.K. has officially recorded the most coronavirus-related deaths in Europe, more than 33,000, a toll second only to the United States.

-Critics of the U.K. government say the changes to the lockdown, spelled out in a 50-page document, are confusing and potentially dangerous — especially when it comes to returning to work.
+Critics of the U.K. government say the changes, spelled out in a 50-page document, are confusing and potentially dangerous — especially when it comes to returning to work.

 Johnson denied that there has been mixed messaging and told lawmakers that “the common sense of the British people is shining through.”

-One of the main points of concern has centered on how those who can’t do their job from home travel to their place of work given the social distancing requirements.
+One of the main concerns centers on how those who can’t do their job from home travel to their place of work given the social distancing requirements.

 “I think the economy needs to start getting back together but it’s still unclear at the moment for some people,” he said.

-Figures earlier showed that the British economy is heading for a very deep recession after contracting by 5.8% in March alone, even though the lockdown was only in place for just a week.
+However, the union that represents train drivers voiced concerns about overcrowding following images on social media showing passengers unable to follow social distancing guidelines.

+“So I ask people …. if you can avoid public transport in any way, please do,” said Mick Whelan, ASLEF’s general secretary.

-The government advice, repeated again in Parliament on Wednesday by Johnson, is that people should avoid using public transit if possible.
+The government advice is that people should avoid using public transit if possible.
 But for many people, that’s impossible, raising anxieties over what they should do, especially if they have children and schools remain shut.

 Transport Secretary Grant Shapps said the government would have to take steps if too many people packed onto buses and subways.